simongarton/AdventOfCode/readme.md

 I don't need to worry about walls or anything - just iterate over the 3k steps in the trail twice, checking the distance you'd save by short-cutting between two points and checking the manhattan distance. :facepalm.

-(deletes many many lines of code.)
+(deletes many, many lines of code.)

 https://adventofcode.com/2024/day/20

 ### Day 19 : Linen Layout

-Lots of recursion and memoisation.
+Lots of recursion and memoization.
 Made part 2 far too hard, went to read Reddit, realised I could chop out about 90% of my code, move the cache to a different place, and away we go.
 Sometimes the numbers are so stupidly big, it becomes obvious you're on the wrong path.